 Soo… I think an event of type TBA (Todos los Bailes con Amor? :-)) is concept missing right now.
 From my point of view, it’s the future.
 We need to have more of “marathons” and unlock them for everybody.
 We need to share our joy of dancing with anybody.
 Not just with each other.

 Non-dancing people don’t understand to all night long dancing and all day long sleeping.
 New faces have to be allowed to experience this joy of dancing as well.
 We shouldn’t hand pick dancers.
 Maybe it can work in tango marathons, but salsa is different.
 Let’s share our passion.
 Then our salsa community can grow again.

 We have a lot of festivals focused on learning fast and complicated patterns and for the night animals.
 That’s good.
 Also, there is Mamboland, a great new concept for learning.
 But now we need also places to dance.
 Socially dance.
 With a smile.
 Having fun.

 To sum it up, standard festivals are fine, but both workshops and parties are mostly average.
 We need more festivals like Mamboland to have amazing places to learn amazing stuff.
 And more festivals like marathons to have the best social dancing possible.
 Even better to see some “social weekends”.

 P.S.: If you want to use some ideas, please do!
-I don't have the capacity to create my vision of salsa weekends.
+I don’t have the capacity to create my vision of salsa weekends.
 At least now.
 Feel free to organize something like that and feel free to use my ideas for the name.
-Computer programming have the term open source, this is open dance!
-But don't forget to invite me.
-That's the only rule! :-)
+Computer programming has the term open source, this is open dance!
+But don’t forget to invite me.
+That’s the only rule! :-)